rainbow-me/rainbowkit/.github/CONTRIBUTING.md

 To create a new changeset, run `pnpm changeset`.
 This will run the Changesets CLI, prompting you for details about the change.
 You’ll be able to edit the file after it’s created — don’t worry about getting everything perfect up front.

-Since we’re currently in limited beta, all changes should be marked as a patch release to keep us within the `v0.0.x` range.
+Since we’re currently in beta, all changes should be marked as a minor/patch release to keep us within the `v0.x` range.

 Even though you can technically use any markdown formatting you like, headings should be avoided since each changeset will ultimately be nested within a bullet list.
 Instead, bold text should be used as section headings.